scalecube/scalecube-services/README.md

 [![Build Status](https://travis-ci.org/scalecube/scalecube.svg?branch=master)](https://travis-ci.org/scalecube/scalecube)

 **ScaleCube** is **embeddable** microservices framework for the rapid development of distributed, resilient, reactive applications that scales.
-It connectes distributed microservices in a way that resembles a fabric when viewed collectively.
+It connects distributed microservices in a way that resembles a fabric when viewed collectively.
 It greatly simplifies and streamlines asynchronous programming and provides a tool-set for managing [microservices architecture](http://microservices.io/patterns/index.html).
 ScaleCube has succeeded to find a way to achieve ease of development, performance, stability, and flexibility without a compromise.